THE SECRET LIFE OF CLOUDS

 The advent of the computer, without a doubt.
 Before that, the calculation of effects resulting from the collision of cyclones and anticyclones already existed, but it took three months to predict the weather for the next day.

 When I started in 1977, it just wasn’t in the cards to make an accurate prognosis for places like the Himalayas or Patagonia.
 Along with the computer came an incredible mass of data that can be processed in only ten minutes.
-It also helped us to draw global developments into the equation – high- and low-pressure regions span areas of thousands of kilometres.
+It also helped us to draw global developments into the equation – high- and low-pressure regions span areas of thousands of kilometers.
 It’s not sufficient to calculate the weather conditions for only a small area.

-How much more precise have 5-day-forecasts for expeditions become since the 1970s?
+How much more precise have 5-day forecasts for expeditions become since the 1970s?

-Nowadays we have a reliability of easily 80% for a 5-day-prognosis.
-Especially reliable when it comes to predicting the movements of the so-called jet stream, a bundle of fast flowing, narrow air tubes.
+Nowadays we have a reliability of easily 80% for a 5-day prognosis.
+Especially reliable when it comes to predicting the movements of the so-called jet stream, a bundle of fast-flowing, narrow air tubes.
 (Their paths typically have a meandering shape, flowing west to east; jet streams may start, stop, split into two or more parts, combine into one stream, or flow in various directions including the opposite direction of most of the jet.
 The strongest jet streams are the polar jets, at around 7–12 km (23,000–39,000 ft.) above sea level; ed.).
 The prediction of the jet stream movement is around 95% these days, while it used to be around 60 or 70% before the computer age.

 In the 1950s only 12% of mountaineers going for an eight-thousander were successful, today it’s over 35%!
 That means the rate has tripled in the last 60 years, but of course, it’s also because Alpine equipment has become much better.